Employment

 - Understand current employment status to tailor support

-- Emphasis that being in good work can have a positive impact on health
+- Emphasise that being in good work can have a positive impact on health and wellbeing

 What does good employment look like?

-- Asking what good employment looks like can support with visualisation and motivation
+- Asking what good employment looks like can support an individual to develop visualisation and motivation

-Are there any specific skills or qualifications you feel you need to improve your job prospects?
+Are there any specific skills or qualifications you feel you need in order to improve your job prospects?

 - Determine if there are gaps in an skills or qualifications and understand the support needed to be accessed through training or education